 IDEAFEST Student Business Idea Competition

-Students don't need prior knowledge of entrepreneurship to enter IDEAFEST - all that's required is a genuine passion for developing their business ideas.
-Students can enter IDEAFEST either on their own or as part of a team and prior to submitting students can also discuss their business idea with Jurek Sikorski at his Business Idea Clinic, held on Wednesday afternoons.
-To book a slot at the Clinic contact Alex Baker at firstname.lastname@example.org
+Students can enter IDEAFEST either on their own or as part of a team and prior to submitting it's recommended that students arrange an appointment at the Business Idea and Start-Up Clinic to help refine their idea.
+To book a slot at the Clinic, contact Alex Baker on firstname.lastname@example.org

-IDEAFEST has also been launched internationally, with the first Kazakhstan IDEAFEST Final held in April 2019 and the first Ukraine IDEAFEST Final held in May 2019.
-To find out more, read the full stories here and here respectively.
+In 2019 IDEAFEST also launched internationally, with a finals held in Kazakhstan and Ukraine.
+To find out more about the most recent international IDEAFEST competitions, read the full stories here and here respectively.